pantheon-systems/documentation/source/_docs/organization-faq.md

 No. However, opening support requests from your **Organization Dashboard Support tab** and checking the box for "Non-site related issue" will direct your request to a specific agent ready to respond to your questions.

-Support is prioritized based on site service levels as follows:

-1. Elite
-2. Business
-3. Performance
-4. Basic
-5. Sandbox

 ### As an Agency, how many sandbox sites do members of an organization receive?

 Each member of an organization can create up to 10 Sandbox sites.
-When the limit of 10 is reached, taking a site live or deleting unused sites will free up additional Sandbox slots.
+When the limit of 10 is reached, taking a site Live or deleting unused sites will free up additional Sandbox slots.

 ## Unsupported